McGillInnovation/Food-Nutrition/README.md

 # Food-Nutrition
 Identifies food in an image and outputs the nutrition facts.

-Using Microsoft Azure’s Computer Vision API
+Using Google Cloud;s Computer Vision API + Machine Learning for clustering - output labels, clusters similar food items by nutrient
-- output labels